devJimmy990/wander/README.md

 - Supports adding new places to favorites and removing them.

 ### **LandmarkBloc**
-- Fetches landmark data for display on the screen.
+- Fetches landmark data to display on the screen.
 - Ensures seamless loading of landmark details.

 ---